osbornegabriel/phase-0-tracks/web_dev/request_cycle/web_servers.md

       Linux is a hacker designed system, and strongly follows an open-source philosophy.

 2) In your own words, what is a VPS (virtual private server)?
 What, according to your research, are the advantages of using a VPS?
+  VPS - Virtual Private Server
+  A VPS allows your website to be the only website/program that exists within that specific virtual space.
+Therefore, you're websites' performance does not suffer from other websites being hosted on the same system.
+VPS hosting also gives you complete control over your server, and has similar benefits to the more expensive dedicated server option.

 Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?